What Does FCW System Failed Mean And How Do You Fix It?

 The FCW system can be tremendously beneficial if you’re a distracted driver.

 Depending on the system and description, the exact caution differs.
-Majority of vehicles will issue a sound notification (commonly a beep) and/or shake the steering wheel.
+Most vehicles will issue an audible notification (commonly a beep) and/or vibrate the steering wheel.

-When the FCW system informs you of imminent danger, you must look up, assess the situation, and react appropriately.
+When the FCW system alerts you of imminent danger, you must look up, evaluate the situation, and react appropriately.

 The FCW system is a driver assist, not an all-seeing deity.
 It can get things wrong.
 Don’t slam the brakes on for no reason – this could lead to an accident behind you.

-The FCW system won’t work in several situations, including:
+The FCW system won’t operate in several circumstances, including:

 • Seeing oncoming traffic.